YuhuiCF/hugo/content/post/20180318-learn-enough-cli-to-be-dangerous.md

 <!--more-->

+Some other useful "shortcuts":

+* `^A`, move the mouse to the beginning of the line
+* `^E`, move the mouse to the end of the line
+* `^U`, clear from the current mouse position to the beginning of the line
+* Option-click, move cursor to location clicked
+* ...

 I remember reading somewhere that says the `man` command is a quite useful way to learn the commands in detail.
 Sometimes even an example could be found in the manual descriptions.